shokunin/puppet-collectd-reimann/README.md

 puppet-collectd-riemann
 =======================

-This sets up two Vagrant boxes for the purpose of testing [riemann monitoring system](http://riemann.io)
+This sets up three Vagrant boxes for the purpose of testing [riemann monitoring system](http://riemann.io)

 client
 ------